-Premiums \$2.00 \$1.75 \$1.50 \$1.25 Lot No.

-Open to members enrolled in Farm Game

-1. Game bird scrapbook, showing pictures or sketches of bird, date of observation and economic value of bird

-2. Exhibit of herbarium of berry-bearing shrubs or model of good feeding shelter for game birds

-Open to members enrolled in Getting to Know the Birds

-3. Song bird scrapbook showing pictures or sketches of bird, date of your observation, experiences and economic value of bird

-- 4. Bird house of your own construction for specific kind of bird - 5.
-Bird feeder of your own construction for specific kind of bird
+- 1. Game bird scrapbook, showing pictures or sketches of bird, date of observation and economic value of bird - 2.
+Exhibit of herbarium of berry-bearing shrubs or model of good feeding shelter for game birds - 3.
+Song bird scrapbook showing pictures or sketches of bird, date of your observation, experiences and economic value of bird - 4.
+Bird house of your own construction for specific kind of bird - 5.
+Bird feeder of your own construction for specific kind of bird - 6.
+Detailed map of your farm, lake, pond or stream - 7.

-Open to members enrolled in Fish Management

-- 6. Detailed map of your farm, lake, pond or stream - 7.
 Collection of aquatic insects & plants properly mounted and labeled - 8.
-Poster identifying fish found in local waters

-Open to members enrolled in Wild Flower Study

-9. Wild flower scrapbook, showing variety (at least 25) wild flowers, date of discovery and natural habitat
+Poster identifying fish found in local waters - 9.
+Wild flower scrapbook, showing variety (at least 25) wild flowers, date of discovery and natural habitat

-10. Collection of 10 kinds of wild flower seeds mounted, showing various adaptations to dispersal by wind, water, birds, and mammals properly labeled

-11. Collection of three native ferns, properly pressed, mounted and labeled

-- 12. Plan of your wild flower garden or preserve - 13.
+- 10. Collection of 10 kinds of wild flower seeds mounted, showing various adaptations to dispersal by wind, water, birds, and mammals properly labeled - 11.
+Collection of three native ferns, properly pressed, mounted and labeled - 12.
+Plan of your wild flower garden or preserve - 13.
 A craft made from dried seeds or flowers - 14.
 A display of 10 wax paper wild flowers - 15.
-An artistic arrangement of pressed wild flowers

-16. Photographs of five wild flowers and a description of the type of soil each one grows in

-17. An artistic arrangement of pressed wild flower leaves (ferns, etc.)

-18. A display of the fruits & the seeds of five different wild plants properly identified

-19. Any other exhibit pertaining to the wild flowers project
+An artistic arrangement of pressed wild flowers - 16.
+Photographs of five wild flowers and a description of the type of soil each one grows in - 17.
+An artistic arrangement of pressed wild flower leaves (ferns, etc.) - 18.
+A display of the fruits & the seeds of five different wild plants properly identified - 19.
+Any other exhibit pertaining to the wild flowers project